 You see… as a fellow business owner, I need results.
 It is expensive to have sales representatives working for us.
 We need to make sure that they are making valuable sales calls each week.
-We have the solution for you.
-Just check out our products at www.homecaresales.com.
+We have the solution for you and an easy way to evaluate your situation.

 Remember, speak less, learn more.